NEONScience/NEON-Data-Skills/_posts/2014-11-03-R-Basics-Of-Packages.md

     install.packages(‘raster’)
     install.packages(‘sp’)

+## CALLING packages in R
+Now, by installing a package onto your machine, you are half way there.
+If you want to USE the package - or the functions contained in that package - in your code, you need to first CALL it.
+So, to call the raster package that we installed above, we would type `library(raster)`.

+In the code, it would look something like:

+    library(sp)
+    library(dplyr)

 ##What Packages are installed On Your Machine?
 Good question - let's find out.
 Use `old.packages()` to list all your locally installed packages that are now out of date. `update.packages()` will update all packages in the known libraries interactively.
 This can take a while if you haven't done it recently.
 To update everything without any user intervention, use the `ask = FALSE` argument.